fantasmoio/Fantasmo-Android-SDK/README.md

 ### Localizing

+To have location updates, the client app must update the device GPS coordinates for the SDK to use.
+It should be done using the following call:

+    fun setLocation(latitude: Double, longitude: Double)

 To start location updates:

     fmLocationManager.startUpdatingLocation()

-Images frames will be continuously captured and sent to the server for localization.
+Image frames will be continuously captured and sent to the server for localization.

 To stop location updates:

     fmLocationManager.stopUpdatingLocation()

-Location events are be provided through `FMLocationListener`.
+Location events are provided through `FMLocationListener`.

     /**
      * Listener for the Fantasmo SDK Location results.